akuity/mta/README.md

 $ mta kustomization --name flux-system --exclude-dirs flux-system-extras --confirm-migrate
 ```

 > *NOTE* To exclude more directories, you an pass a comma separated list to `--exclude-dirs`.
-Example: `--exclude-dirs foo,bar,bazz`
+Example: `--exclude-dirs foo,bar,bazz`.
+You can also pass `--exclude-dirs` to the `scan` command as well.

 ## Auto Migration